All Episodes

 And the only reason I'm up here is because you're out there.

-You have rejuvenated my life, and you have made me something I never even thought I could be.
+You have rejuvenated my life and you have made me something I never even thought I could be.

-And I have just one thing to say to you.
+And I have just one thing to say to you: a sincere and heartfelt thank you.

 And media was forever changed.

-Without talk radio, but without Rush on the air for the last 30 years.
+Now, here's the question I want to throw out tonight: What would America be like without Rush, without talk radio, but without Rush on the air for the last 30 years?

 Without a doubt, he has now had a massive impact, decade after decade, year in and year out.

-Now he pushed for America's tough response after 3,000 of our fellow Americans was slaughtered on 9-11 2001.
+Now, he pushed for America's tough response after 3,000 of our fellow Americans were slaughtered on 9-11, 2001.

 He was a leading voice for the Tea Party movement in 2010.

-He was one of the only people that were warning against Obama's radical left-wing ideology and agenda rightly predicting that those policies would fail.
+He was one of the only people that were warning against Obama's radical left-wing ideology and agenda, rightly predicting that those policies would fail.

-And recently he has been a steadfast, powerful voice for what is the working Trump agenda, the conservative agenda.
+And recently, he has been a steadfast, powerful voice for what is the working Trump agenda, the conservative agenda.

 And you see the dividends every day.